MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/CodeCoveragePolicy.md

   **Note:** If you configure this parameter, make sure its value matches the value of the _Build platform_ parameter in the _Visual Studio Test_ task's _Reporting options_ section!
 Otherwise the policy will not pick up the generated code coverage values.

+- <a name="explicitFilter">**Force Filter:**</a> Check this option to force the policy to only evaluate coverage data associated with the configured _Configuration_ and _Platform_.
+If this option is not checked, the policy aggregates coverage data from all test runs unless both _Configuration_ and _Platform_ are specified.
+This is usually a good default value unless you have multiple code coverage tools like the _Visual Studio Test_ task and _Cobertura_.
+In such a scenario you have to check this option and leave both _Platform_ and _Configuration_ empty when you only want to evaluate _Cobertura_ coverage data.
+Otherwise, the policy would evaluate the aggregated values from _Visual Studio Test_ and _Cobertura_ resulting in too high coverage values.